-Drug and Alcohol Abuse Policy (Honor Code) Statement of Philosophy and Purpose desires to educate and communicate a clear message of non-tolerance to its students about substance abuse in a positive, forceful, and straightforward manner.
+Drug and Alcohol Abuse Policy (Honor Code) Statement of Philosophy and Purpose

+Point University is dedicated to promoting and preserving its integrity for the benefit and welfare of all students.
+Consistent with that goal, Point University has established the following substance abuse program.
+Through this program, Point University desires to educate and communicate a clear message of non-tolerance to its students about substance abuse in a positive, forceful, and straightforward manner.
 Studying at Point University is considered a privilege and substance abuse is considered an abuse of this privilege.